Logo Anja Jepsen Photography

 First smile and alert eyes

-At three months, babies may not yet be mobile, but they are much more alert and attentive than newborns: an ideal combination for a relaxed shoot with lots of natural expressions.
-All poses should respect the baby’s natural development, be safe and not overwhelm them.
+When your baby is 3 months old, a magical time begins.
+The little ones discover their environment, smile consciously and show their first personality traits.
+At three months, babies may not yet be mobile, but they are much more alert and attentive than newborns.
+This is an ideal combination for a relaxed baby photo shoot with lots of natural expressions.

 At three months, for example, you could have the following situations photographed in a baby shoot: